VanharaLab/VanharaLab.github.io/index.md

 Research laboratory at Masaryk University, Faculty of Medicine.

 ## Our mission
-We aim to understand how human tissues develop, change over time, and regenerate in health and disease.
+We aim to understand how human tissues develop from stem cells, change over time, and regenerate in health and disease.

 ## Our research